Dynamics of Pseudoentanglement: Introduction.

 Despite its ubiquity and far-reaching importance, entanglement is generally difficult to control, quantify, and measure~\cite{horodecki_quantum_2009}, especially beyond few-body settings~\cite{amico_entanglement_2008}.
-The last decade has seen substantial progress in these directions, particularly thanks to experimental advances in quantum simulators and theoretical developments in randomized measurements~\cite{islam_measuring_2015,kaufman_quantum_2016,elben_renyi_2018,brydges_probing_2019,huang_predicting_2020,elben_randomized_2023}; nonetheless, the cost of measuring the entanglement entropy of an $N$-qubit system remains exponential in $N$, ultimately limiting the reach of all these approaches.
+The last decade has seen substantial progress in these directions, particularly thanks to experimental advances in quantum simulators and theoretical developments in randomized measurements~\cite{islam_measuring_2015,kaufman_quantum_2016,elben_renyi_2018,brydges_probing_2019,huang_predicting_2020,elben_randomized_2023}; nonetheless, the cost of measuring the entanglement entropy of an $N$-qubit system remains exponential in $N$ in the worst case, ultimately limiting the reach of all these approaches.

-Recent works~\cite{aaronson_quantum_2023,giurgica-tiron_pseudorandomness_2023} highlight the intrinsic subtlety of measuring entanglement in a dramatic way, by introducing a notion of {\it pseudoentanglement}---a forgery of entanglement that cannot be efficiently distinguished from the real thing.
-More specifically, they construct ensembles of quantum states that, while only weakly entangled, are indistinguishable from Page states to any observer with a polynomial amount of resources.
+Recent works~\cite{aaronson_quantum_2023,giurgica-tiron_pseudorandomness_2023,jeronimo_pseudorandom_2024} highlight the intrinsic subtlety of measuring many-body entanglement in a dramatic way, by introducing a notion of {\it pseudoentanglement}---a forgery of entanglement that cannot be efficiently distinguished from the real thing.
+More specifically, these works construct ensembles of quantum states that, while only weakly entangled, are indistinguishable from random states (whose entropy tracks the Page curve and is thus near-maximal) to any observer with a polynomial amount of resources (time, memory, etc).
 These ensembles are interesting from the point of view of computation and cryptography~\cite{ji_pseudorandom_2018,lu_quantum_2023}, and can be efficiently constructed through the use of quantum-secure pseudorandom permutations~\cite{aaronson_quantum_2023,zhandry_note_2016}.

-Motivated by the role of entanglement in quantum thermalization, in this work we consider the dynamical generation and propagation of pseudoentanglement in many-body systems.
-Clearly, to avert the generic tendency of interacting many-body systems to maximize entanglement, we must specialize to non-generic models of time evolution; however, within these constraints (to be discussed below), we introduce random circuit models that prepare pseudoentangled state ensembles as their equilibrium steady states, much like the Page states for generic quantum dynamics.
-This is sketched in Fig.~\ref{fig:main_ideas}(b).
-We name this dynamical approach to pseudoentangled ensembles {\it pseudothermalization}.
-Depending on one's perspective, this may be viewed as either a spoofing of quantum thermalization that is practically indistinguishable from the genuine phenomenon, or as a perfectly valid instance of quantum thermalization based on an operational definition (i.e., if a deviation from thermal equilibrium cannot be {\it efficiently} detected, one may argue it does not count).